oxheadalpha/teztnets/jakartanet-about.markdown

 | Protocol at level 8192 |  `PtJakart2xVj7pYXJBXrqHgd82rdkLey5ZeeGwDgPp9rhQUbSqY` |

-To run Jakartanet, you must:

-* download and run Octez 13.0-rc1
-* pass the argument `--network https://teztnets.xyz/jakartanet` to `tezos-node config init`.

-**New**: `--network jakartanet` will not work this time.
-This will be added to the final 13.0 release.

-Jakartanet will run Ithaca for 2 cycles then switch to Jakarta at block 8192. **You must run Ithaca baker during the first 2 cycles**.
+Jakartanet ran Ithaca for 2 cycles then switched to Jakarta at block 8192.

 ### Install the software